What to Expect in Menopause

 The WHI only looked at a particular hormone replacement therapy which combined Premarin (conjugated estrogens) and Provera (a synthetic progesterone).
 A second arm of the study looked at women who were using Premarin alone (women who have had a hysterectomy do not require progesterone).
 The women taking Premarin alone did not have a higher risk of breast cancer or heart disease.
 However, they still had an excess risk for strokes and blood clots.
 Following the WHI, physicians began to recommend hormone use only for short periods of time in women with severe menopausal symptoms.
 Women already taking HRT were encouraged to stop their hormone replacement.

 More recently, scientists have asked, "How could there be so many discrepancies between the findings of prior observational studies and the newer randomized clinical trials?"
 The answer may be in the timing of hormone replacement therapy.
 Observational studies tended to follow women who started hormones close to their menopause and continued them for long periods of time.
 The randomized clinical trials tended to enroll women farther from their menopause and followed them for a smaller number of years.
 Analysts have looked more closely at the WHI and have found that the risks are very different for women in their 50’s than women in their 60’s and 70’s.
 Women in their 50s from the WHI study were not found to have an excess risk of cardiac events, and in fact, appear to have a cardioprotective benefit (and overall lower mortality rate).
 Likewise, the excess risk for stroke is not seen until the sixth decade.
-Looking at breast cancer risk, there is still a small excess risk for breast cancer for women using combination HRT (both estrogen and progesterone), but not in the women taking estrogen alone for a relatively short number of years.
+Looking at breast cancer risk, there is still a small excess risk for breast cancer for women using combination HRT (both estrogen and progesterone), but not in the women taking estrogen alone.
 While there was still a small excess risk for blood clots for women in their 50’s, more recent studies suggest that this risk may be eliminated, or significantly reduced, by using non-oral preparations of estrogen (such as an estrogen patch or gel).

 The other major benefits of estrogen relate to “quality of life” issues.
 Hot flashes, night sweats, and vaginal dryness are most effectively eradicated through estrogen replacement.
 The increase in facial hair often seen with menopause is decreased with estrogen replacement.
 Genital prolapse (see chapter 15) is also less likely.
 Symptoms that may improve with hormone replacement include insomnia, palpitations, mood disturbances (see above), decreased sex drive, and urinary frequency.
 These symptoms are not always related to menopause.
 However, when they are caused by menopause, estrogen replacement is beneficial.
 "Quality of life" issues are not addressed as medical benefits when studies evaluate hormone replacement but your doctor should certainly take them into consideration when helping you decide whether hormone replacement therapy is right for you